 Currently Teaching: Summer Programs

-Mr. Taghavi is currently Lecturer of Bassoon at the University of Massachusetts Amherst and faculty at the Rocky Ridge Music Center’s Young Artist Seminar (Colorado).
-From 2014 to 2019 he was an instructor of music technology in the Evening Division at the Juilliard School.
-He has been a guest lecturer at Skidmore College and the University of Cuenca (Ecuador).
+A passionate educator, Mr. Taghavi is currently Assistant Professor of Bassoon at the University of Massachusetts Amherst and faculty at the Rocky Ridge Music Center’s Young Artist Seminar (Colorado).
+He was an instructor in the Evening Division at the Juilliard School from 2014 to 2019.
+He has given guest masterclasses at colleges and universities throughout the United States and abroad.
 Rémy graduated magna cum laude from the University of Southern California, received a Master’s degree from the Juilliard School, and recently completed his doctorate at Stony Brook University.
 His primary teachers include Frank Morelli, Judith Farmer, and Norbert Nielubowski.